redfieldstefan/shopping-list-starter/README.md

 # Shopping List Starter
-Use this repo as a starting point to creating a shopping list web app.
+Use this repo as a starting point to create a shopping list web app.

 ## Building and Starting the Application